Religion in Scouting

 Religion in Scouting and the Girl Guides is an element of the Scout method.
 It has been given different interpretations and practiced differently by different Scout organizations over the years.
-The Scout Movement is separate to any particular faith or religion but the Scout Promise holds to spirituality and a belief in a higher power.
+The Scout Movement is separate from any particular faith or religion but the Scout Promise holds to spirituality and a belief in a higher power.

 Increasing secularism and religious diversity has caused misunderstandings and controversies in some of Scout organizations.

 Views of religion's place in Scouting

 Founder's views

 When creating the Scouting method, Baden-Powell was adamant that there was a place for God within it.

 In Scouting for Boys, Baden-Powell wrote specifically about Christianity:

 We aim for the practice of Christianity in their everyday life and dealings, and not merely the profession of theology on Sundays…

 Indeed, the Scout Promise as originally written by Baden-Powell states that a Scout does his "duty to God".

 However, the founder's position moved shortly after the Scout movement began to grow rapidly around the world, and his writings and speeches allowed for all religions.
 He did continue to emphasise that religion was a part of a Scout's life, without dictating a particular faith:

 When asked where religion came into Scouting and Guiding, Baden-Powell replied, It does not come in at all.
 It is already there.
 It is a fundamental factor underlying Scouting and Guiding.

 Though we hold no brief for any one form of belief over another, we see a way to helping all by carrying the same principle into practice as is now being employed in other branches of education…

 Take a negative instance.
-A Mahommedan Guider comes to England and addresses a lot of Girl Guides on religion, in the course of which she quotes Mahomet as the one divine teacher.
+A Mohammedan Guider comes to England and addresses a lot of Girl Guides on religion, in the course of which she quotes Mahomet as the one divine teacher.
 This in spite of the fact that her audience are believers in Christ.
 How would you regard her action?
 As tactless, as insulting, as fanatical?
 At any rate it wouldn't be exactly polite or in accordance with our laws of courtesy.
 Yet I have known Christian Guiders as well as Scouters do exactly the same thing with Jews or Hindoos or people of other beliefs present, and these on their part have sat under it, too polite to raise objections but none the less made uncomfortable by it.
 Once, at a mixed gathering at a 'Scout's Own' a speaker carefully avoided much reference to Christ and was accused by some there of 'denying Him'.
 His defence was that he was rather following Christ in that he was showing Christian deference to the feelings of others who, equally with himself, were sons of one Father, under whatever form they rendered homage to God.